adithyaov/haskell-parser-benchmarks/README.md

 $ cabal bench --benchmark-options="--csv baseline.csv"
 ```

-make the changes you want to make, and then run
+once, then make the changes you want to make, and then run

 ```sh
 $ cabal bench --benchmark-options="--baseline baseline.csv"
 ```

-to see how much the performance changed.
+to see how much the performance has changed.